prateekbhat91/Neural-Network/README.md

 like support for numba and PyCUDA.

 # License:
-The project is licensed under the MIT license.
+The project is licensed under BSD-3-Clause.